franko172000/free-news-backend/README.md

 ```

 ## Set up Windows
 If you are on a windows machine, you will have to start the containers yourself.
-Please follow these easy steps to the app up and running.
+Please follow these easy steps to get the app up and running.

-1. ``cd`` in to the cloned repository and run
+1. ``cd`` in to the cloned repository and run:
 2. ```bash
     docker-compose --env-file ./.env.docker up --build -d
     ```